Local Planning Strategy

 We have now lived in the City of Nedlands for 20 years.
 It is very sad to see that our leafy suburb is disappearing.
 Big big houses have been built sometimes taking up most of the block with no room for trees or proper gardens.
 I would really like to see a new rule where is you wish to built house X on block Y then you must plant Z amount of trees/shrubs.
 And please could we ban fake lawn.
 Is it possible to include such an law in the new local planning?

-Hella Hollyock asked almost 8 years ago
+Hella Hollyock asked over 8 years ago

 Thank you for your comments.
 Maintaining the green, tree-lined nature of our suburbs is key in the City of Nedlands vision.
 In general, the types of rules you have suggested are better addressed in a Local Planning Scheme, rather than Strategy.
 Development of a new Local Planning Scheme is underway and will also have a public consultation period.